Family Trust – Annual Distribution Minute

 However, you can wait until your wife retires and is on a low income.
 You then drip-feed her the dividends over many years.
 The franking credits can bring her tax rate to zero, or even lower.

-Why Distribute to Another Family Trust?
+Why Distribute to another Family Trust?

 While not common, distributing income to another family trust may help with tax and protect assets.
 For example: